 Looking for a recipe for an easy spelt savoury pie (galette)?
-This recipe I have made a simple spelt pie pastry and turned it into a delicious mouth watering simple mushroom pie that's surprisingly easy to make.
+In this recipe, I have made a simple spelt pie pastry and turned it into a delicious mouth-watering simple mushroom pie that's surprisingly easy to make.
 Be creative and use what you have.
 My favourites are; spelt savoury pie with spicy mushrooms (see my video), spinach and feta or a potato and cheese pie.
 You can add your own touch by adding mix and matching ingredients.

 Pastry – makes 2 x dough balls

-- Spelt Flour (or plain flour) – 350g (plus a little extra if needed)
+- White or Wholegrain Spelt Flour (or plain flour) – 350g (plus a little extra if needed)

 - Salt – 1 tsp*